safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

 In the "Properties" tab of the landing page of the service, leave everything default except:
 - Blob soft delete (enable it with the duration of your choice everywhere, e.g. 30 days), and make sure versioning and point in time restore are disabled.
 - Set minimum TLS version to 1.2
-- In "Containers", add a container named "database", and inside, add two directories, "ChatSafetyAI_user_data" and "custom_databases"
+- In "Containers", add a container named "database" (3 directories will automatically be created inside it by the chatbot: "ChatSafetyAI_user_data", "custom_databases", and "session_logs")

 #### 4) Create AI Foundry multi-service for OpenAI, Content Safety, Computer Vision, and Language